A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: Preliminary Analyses and Fairness Criteria

-Here, $\mathbb{E}[X_1 | G = g]$ represents the expected waitlist duration for ethnic group $g$, $\mathbb{E}[M_m | G = g]$ is the expected value of mediator $m$ for group $g$, and $\tau_m$ is the effect of mediator $m$ on waitlist duration. $\text{TE}_g$ quantifies the overall difference in expected waitlist duration for ethnicity $g$ relative to the White reference group, while $\text{IE}_g$ captures how this difference is mediated through changes in blood type, PRA levels, and dialysis status.
-By subtracting the indirect effects from the total effect, we isolate $\hat{\beta}_g$, which represents the direct effect of ethnicity on waitlist duration not explained by the medical factors in our model.
-A significant $\hat{\beta}_g$ indicates that, even after accounting for the medical factors in our model, there remain substantial differences in waitlist duration for ethnic group $g$ compared to the White reference group.
+where $\text{TE}_g = \mathbb{E}[X_1 \mid G = g] - \mathbb{E}[X_1 \mid G = \text{White}]$ is the total effect.
+This formulation allows us to isolate disparities in waitlist duration attributable to ethnicity that remain after adjusting for all mediators and covariates included in the model.
+A significant $\hat{\beta}_g$ suggests that, even after accounting for the factors in our model, there remain substantial differences in waitlist duration for ethnic group $g$ compared to the White patient reference group.

-Table \ref{tab:wl_results_effects} shows significant disparities in waitlist durations across ethnic groups.
-Substantial direct effects for all minority groups, especially Asian patients, indicate unfairness not fully explained by the chosen mediators.
-The varying proportions of mediated effects suggest non-uniform mechanisms underlying these disparities, with Asian patients showing minimal mediation compared to Black and Hispanic patients.
+We estimate these effects using the \texttt{mma} package in \texttt{R} with 1000 bootstrap samples to obtain standard errors and confidence intervals.
+Results from this analysis are presented in Table~\ref{tab:wl_results_effects}, showing significant disparities in waitlist durations across ethnic groups.
+Substantial direct effects for all minority groups indicate unfairness not fully explained by the chosen mediators.
+The varying proportions of mediated effects suggest non-uniform mechanisms underlying these disparities.